 - In a gallon jug, mix 7 cups of hot water, ½ cup baking soda, and 1/4 cup salt.
 Repeat this step with another 7 cups of hot water, ½ cup baking soda, and 1/4 cup salt.
 Then add 1 cup of liquid castile soap.
 Option to add up to 30 drops of lavender or other essential oil.

 - Avoid dryer sheets.
 The strong, artificial fragrances contain synthetic chemicals such as phthalates.

 Pour 1/2 cup of baking soda into the drain, followed by 1/2 a cup of vinegar.
 Wait 15 minutes, then pour 2 quarts of boiling water down the drain.

 Mix 1 quart water, 1/2 cup of white vinegar, and 2 tablespoons of lemon juice in a spray bottle.
 Shake to blend.
 Spray surfaces and rub with a clean, soft, lint free cloth or newspaper.

-Use plain soap, free of fragrances, dye, and color.
+Use plain soap, free of fragrance, antibacterial chemical, dye, and color.

 Kitchen: Countertop, Floor, & Appliances

 - Use soapy water or soapy water mixed with vinegar.

 - Combine 1 part vinegar with 1 part water into a spray bottle.

 - Go to smchealth.org/healthyhome for moisture and mold reduction tips.